How to make Word documents accessible

 For online reading

-Use descriptive, meaningful and selectable link text instead.
+Use descriptive, meaningful, selectable link text instead.

 For online reading and print